AlexandreToyer/opensearchserver-docker/README.md

     docker run -d -P -v </path/to/local/folder>:/srv alexandretoyer/opensearchserver

+* parameter `-d` tells docker to daemonize this container (run in background)
+* parameter `-P` tells docker to map ports exposed in the container
+* parameter `-v` is used to map a local folder to the `/srv` folder inside the container

 #### Configure memory

 Variable `MEMORY` can be used to configure memory to allow to OpenSearchServer.